 December 16, 2013

-Dr. Ingrid Swanson Pultz, a Translational Investigator at the Institute for Protein Design won first prize at the UW Center for Commercialization 2013 Innovator Recognition Event, for PVP Biologics’ KumaMax, an enzyme designed in the Baker lab to efficiently break down gluten within the acidic environment of the stomach, before it can reach the small intestine where intact gluten may otherwise cause an inflammatory reaction in people who suffer from celiac disease.
-Hence, KumaMax is now being developed as an oral therapeutic to be taken as a prophylactic by celiac patients before they consume a meal.
-Find out more in this Seattle Times article.
+Dr. Ingrid Swanson Pultz, a Translational Investigator at the Institute for Protein Design won first prize at the UW Center for Commercialization 2013 Innovator Recognition Event, for KumaMax, an enzyme designed in the Baker lab to efficiently break down gluten within the acidic environment of the stomach, before it can reach the small intestine where intact gluten may otherwise cause an inflammatory reaction in people who suffer from celiac disease.
+Hence, KumaMax is now the subject of a Translational Research Project being led by Dr. Pultz with the goal of improving the profile of KumaMax features so that it may one day become an oral therapeutic to be taken as a prophylactic by celiac patients before they consume a meal.
+Find out more in this Seattle Times article, or this PSBJ article, or this King5 news clip.

 For more information